Utility Server (UVM)

 Considerations:

-• Do not use the Utility Server for permanent or long-term data storage.
-You should maintain copies of data on the server in other external locations.
+- Do not use the Utility Server for permanent or long-term data storage.
+You should keep copies of data on the server in other external locations.

 Accessing data in the staging area

-Your Utility Server only provides you access to the staging area.
+Your Utility Server only gives you access to the staging area.
 Review the Staging Area topic for more information.

 Utility Server limitations and expectations